 John Michael Corrigan earned his PhD from the University of Toronto and was a postdoctoral fellow at Emory University.
 He currently teaches at National Chengchi University, a public research university in Taiwan.
 His books include Faulkner's Cartographies of Consciousness (Cambridge UP, forthcoming), American Metempsychosis: Emerson, Whitman, and the New Poetry (Fordham UP, 2012), and the co-edited volume Romantic Legacies (Routledge 2019).
 He serves as a senior editor with the University of Virginia’s Digital Yoknapatawpha.
-His first book, American Metempsychosis, was published with Fordham University Press, and he is the author of numerous articles and book chapters in areas ranging from literature to philosophy to the history of ideas.

 The Night Shift